vphantom/pyritephp-example/DEVELOPERS.md

 ### Requirements

-In addition to the run-time requirements, for building PyriteView you will also need:
+In addition to the run-time requirements, for building PyritePHP you will also need:

 * NodeJS for its package manager "NPM"